dhyeynala/pet-voice-notes/README.md

 ## The Solution

-After talking to several pet-owning friends about their tracking challenges, I designed this system to make health monitoring effortless while providing the kind of pattern analysis that most owners struggle to do manually.
+This system makes pet health tracking effortless while providing the kind of pattern analysis that most owners struggle to do manually.

-**Voice-First Design**: Based on feedback from friends who found typing cumbersome when their pets were acting concerning, I prioritized voice input.
-Tap to record "Buddy seems tired today, did not finish his breakfast" and the system transcribes, extracts health information, and categorizes it automatically.
+**Voice-First Design**: Tap to record "Buddy seems tired today, did not finish his breakfast" and the system transcribes, extracts health information, and categorizes it automatically.
+Voice input is faster and more practical when you notice something concerning.

 **Pattern Recognition**: This addresses the exact problem many pet owners face - the AI analyzes all your notes and identifies trends like "You have mentioned lethargy 3 times this week" or "Eating patterns changed after the vet visit."
 It connects observations that owners typically do not link together.